Interaction of geophysical flows with sea ice dynamics: The Stationary Hydrostatic Stokes Problem

 \item There exists a constant $C > 0$ such that

 \end{enumerate} \end{cor}

-\section{The stationary hydrostatic Stokes problem}
+\section{The Stationary Hydrostatic Stokes Problem}

-This section is dedicated to the analysis of the stationary hydrostatic Stokes problem with mixed boundary conditions.
-In the sequel, we fix $\mu > \mu_0$ given in \autoref{cor:Hinfty Stokes atm ocn}.
+This section is dedicated to the analysis of the stationary hydrostatic Stokes problem with inhomogeneous boundary conditions.
 The stationary hydrostatic Stokes problem corresponds to the coupling condition imposed in \eqref{eq:coupling} as well as the boundary condition for $\vocn$ on the lower boundary as made precise in \eqref{eq:boundary conditions v}, and it is given by